The core members of the UPTAKE team are:

-Stefan Hedlund is Professor and Research Director at the Centre for Russian and Eurasian Studies at Uppsala University, Sweden.
+Stefan Hedlund is Professor and Research Director at the Institute for Russian and Eurasian Studies (IRES) at Uppsala University, Sweden.
 Trained as an economist, he has specialized in Russian affairs since the final days of Leonid Brezhnev, in the early 1980s.
 Over the years, his research interests have branched far outside the economics box, to include, above all, a devouring interest in Russian history.
 He has published extensively, on matters ranging from the Soviet system, to post-Soviet transition, and institutional dimensions of the interaction between state and market in a modern economy.
 His most recent monographs are Putin’s Energy Agenda: The Contradictions of Russia’s Resource Wealth (Lynne Rienner, 2014) and Invisible Hands, Russian Experience and Social Science: Approaches to Understanding Systemic Failure (Cambridge University Press, 2011).
 Prof Hedlund is the leader of UPTAKE work package 4 (Collaborative Projects and Workshops) and a member of the Steering Group.

 Tom Casier is Academic Director of the Brussels School of International Studies, University of Kent, as well as Jean Monnet Chair and Senior Lecturer in International Relations.
 He is Deputy Director of the Global Europe Centre.
 He is also Visiting Professor at the University of Leuven (KULeuven), where he lectures on political developments in Central and Eastern Europe.
 Previously held positions include Researcher of the Belgian National Fund for Scientific Research at KULeuven, Lecturer at EIPA (European Institute of Public Administration) in Maastricht and at EHSAL in Brussels.
 From 2003 to 2007 he was Assistant Professor at the University of Maastricht, where he was also founding Director of the MA in European Studies.
 Currently, Dr Casier coordinates a Jean Monnet Multilateral Research Group (MRG) on EU-Russia relations, with the Universities of Carleton, St. Petersburg State University and Johannes Gutenberg University Mainz.
 In UPTAKE, Dr Casier is a member of the Steering Group.